Yonathan Daza Player Props: Rockies vs. Mariners

 Yonathan Daza At The Plate

-- Daza is batting .350 during his last outings and is on a six-game hitting streak.
+- Daza enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .263.

-- Daza has reached base via a hit in nine games this year (of 12 played), and had multiple hits in four of those games.
+- Daza has picked up a hit in 76.9% of his 13 games this season, with at least two hits in 30.8% of them.

-- In 12 games played this season, he has not hit a home run.
+- In 13 games played this year, he has not gone deep.

-- He has scored a run in five of 12 games so far this year.
+- He has scored in five games this season (38.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.